AmirArdroudi/AmirArdroudi.github.io/content/featured/vr_platform.md

-company: ''
 showInProjects: true
 ---
-Aug 2020

 <iframe width="500" height="282" src="https://www.youtube.com/embed/OeSEkeHIHRg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ---
+<small>Aug 2020</small>

-Developed a handly platform for game/environment designers who whats to create their prototype game in VR.
-It mainly provide tools for editing and various gameplay mechanics.
-This project created in our university innovation center.
-I was responsible for tech lead and management also tool programming and stuff.
-It's still Work in progress.
-One of its major feature is all actions and values are serializable in this project with a reliable save/load system.
-[The Repo](https://github.com/Vonderbird/VR_platform) is opensource, we would be happy for any contributions 👾
+Developed a handy platform for game/environment designers who wants to create their prototype game on a VR platform.
+It mainly provides tools for editing and various gameplay mechanics.
+This project is created in our university innovation center.
+I was responsible for tech lead and management, also tool programming.
+This is still a work in progress.
+One of its major features is the ability to serialize/deserialize all actions and parameters that are not serializable by default, with a reliable save/load system.
+You can find the open source [repo](https://github.com/Vonderbird/VR_platform) on Github, all contributions are welcomed. 👾